Rigidity of Frameworks Supported on Surfaces: Graph Theory

 The starting point for the proof of this fact is the observation that if $G$ is Laman with no degree $2$ vertex then there are at least $6$ vertices of degree $3$.
 Indeed, if $n_i$ is the degree of the $i^{th}$ vertex then $\Sigma_i n_i = 2|E|$ and so

-On any of these vertices there is a way of performing a reverse Henneberg $2$ move on $G$ to create a Laman graph.
-This was established by Laman \cite{lam} and requires some care for one can easily see that there are non-Laman graphs which become Laman after a particular Henneberg 2 move.
-The proof is given in Lemma \ref{l:constraintgraph1} and this, together with the corresponding elementary lemma for degree $2$ vertices and Henneberg $1$ moves, completes the proof of Proposition \ref{p:lamangraph}.
+On any of these vertices there is a way of performing an inverse Henneberg $2$ move on $G$ to create a Laman graph.
+This was established by Laman \cite{Lam} and requires some care for one can easily see that there are non-Laman graphs which become Laman after a particular Henneberg 2 move.

 Define $f(H)=2|V(H)|-|E(H)|$ for any graph $H=(V(H),E(H))$.
 This could be referred to as the \textit{freedom number} of $H$ (representing a sense of the total degrees of freedom when the vertices are viewed as having two degrees of freedom).
 We remark that the definition of a graph $(V,E)$ entails that $|V|\geq 1$ and $|E|\geq 0$.